Kongsberg to spin off Kongsberg Maritime

 Kongsberg to spin off Kongsberg MaritimeWritten by Nick Blenkey

-he board of Norway’s Kongsberg Gruppen ASA today proposed to demerge and list Kongsberg Maritime on the Euronext Oslo Stock Exchange, while consolidating Kongsberg Defence & Aerospace and Kongsberg Discovery into a single entity.
+The board of Norway’s Kongsberg Gruppen ASA today proposed to demerge and list Kongsberg Maritime on the Euronext Oslo Stock Exchange, while consolidating Kongsberg Defence & Aerospace and Kongsberg Discovery into a single entity.

 With security and sustainability high on the international agenda., the board has assessed that focused and specialized businesses will be best suited to take advantage of the opportunities this presents.